-Myth #4: It eventually led to democracy in Mexico.
+Myth #4: This eventually led to democracy in Mexico.

-History: It’s not really one of the biggest holidays in Mexico.
-In fact the largest celebration is in Los Angeles, among Mexican-Americans.
+It’s not really a biggest holiday in Mexico at all.
+In fact, the largest celebration is actually in Los Angeles, among Mexican-Americans.
 South of the border, the day is the time for fireworks, parties, and families getting together, especially in Puebla, but there are many more important holidays.
 It has become a very popular unofficial holiday in the United States.
 Mexicans and Mexican-Americans celebrate their heritage on the day.
 Others consider it the Mexican St. Patrick’s Day and consume Mexican beer and guacamole from San Diego to Maine.